Nuitka/Nuitka-website/posts/nuitka-release-0317.rst

   until Nuitka is licensed under "Apache License 2.0" as well.

-- Added an ``--experimental`` option which can be used to control experimental features, like the one currently being added on ``feature/ctypes_annotation``, where "type inference" is currently only activated when that option is given.
+- Added an ``--experimental`` option which can be used to control experimental features, like the one currently being added on branch ``feature/ctypes_annotation``, where "type inference" is currently only activated when that option is given.
 For this stable release, it does nothing.

 - Check the static C++ files of Nuitka with ``cppcheck`` as well.
 Didn't find anything.